To Save and Project: The 12th MoMA International Festival of Film Preservation

 1929.
 USA.
 Directed by Allan Dwan.
 Story by Elton Thomas (Douglas Fairbanks).
 With Douglas Fairbanks, Marguerite De La Motte, Dorothy Revier, Nigel De Brulier.
 We are proud to open To Save and Project 2014 with the North American premiere of The Iron Mask, a major restoration from MoMA’s film archive supervised by Peter Williamson, Preservation Officer, and based on the original camera negative given to MoMA in 1935 by Douglas Fairbanks.
 A stand-alone sequel to Fairbanks’s 1921 hit The Three Musketeers, The Iron Mask was, in the words of its director, Allan Dwan, “the last of the big silents,” and the swashbuckling action—superbly filmed by Dwan, one of the great masters of the seamless classical style—leads gracefully into a poignant farewell to silent films and the larger-than-life figures who inhabited them.
 Midway through production, Fairbanks decided to yield in part to the rapidly emerging demand for talking pictures and added three spoken sequences to the film.
 Thanks to the recent rediscovery of the missing soundtrack discs, The Iron Mask can now be heard for the first time since 1929 with all of the spoken sequences, as well as Hugo Riesenfeld’s symphonic score, restored to their original fidelity.
 Preserved by The Museum of Modern Art with support from the Celeste Bartos Fund for Film Preservation.
 95 min.

 1976.
 Italy/France.
 Directed by Elio Petri.
 Screenplay by Petri, Berto Pelosso, Leonardo Sciascia, based on Sciascia’s novel.
 With Gian Maria Volonté, Marcello Mastroianni, Renato Salvatori, Michel Piccoli.
 After he laid bare the rampant corruption, spiritual bankruptcy, and violent chaos of 1970s Italy—the notoriously grim gli anni di piombo (years of lead)—in films like Investigation of a Citizen above Suspicion and The Working Class Goes to Heaven, Petri transformed Sciascia’s metaphysical mystery novel, Todo Modo, into a defiant and lugubrious satire of the Christian Democrat Party.
 Volonté plays a thinly veiled caricature of party leader and power broker Aldo Moro, holed up with his cronies and rivals at a monastic retreat where they plot their political fortunes while being led by a Jesuit cleric (Mastroianni) in spiritual cleansings.
 Todo Modo struck too close to home—Alberto Moravia sneered at its Dantean depiction of the Italian ruling class “in a grotesquely apocalyptic setting, as a clique of dead souls in bodies only provisionally still alive”—and the film largely disappeared from view when, two years after its release, Moro was kidnapped and murdered by the Red Brigades.
-Now, thanks to a digital restoration by Cineteca di Bologna and the Museo Nazionale del Cinema di Torino, Todo Modo returns to its rightful place in the canon of political cinema.
+Now, thanks to a digital restoration by Cineteca di Bologna and the Museo Nazionale del Cinema di Torino, in collaboration with Surf Film, Todo Modo returns to its rightful place in the canon of political cinema.
 In Italian; English subtitles.
 125 min.

 Too Much Johnson [work print]